naviiidz/ros2-book-tutorial/README.md

 # ROS 2 Python Package - `ros2-book-tutorials`

 ## Overview
 This repository contains sample codes for ROS 2 as explained in the book, written in Farsi and published by Dibagaran Publications in August 2024.
+You can find more information about the book [here]([https://link-to-the-book.com](https://www.dibagaranpakhsh.ir/index.php?route=product/product&product_id=2122)).

 ## Packages
 The repository includes the following three main packages created in the book: